 Who Has Access to the Feedback?

-In addition to the student’s advisors, other staff (including the Dean’s Office, Athletics, Multicultural Student Services, International Student Services, Academic Skills, and the CLASS office) have access to the feedback.
+In addition to the student’s advisors, other staff (including the Dean’s Office, Athletics, Multicultural Student Services, International Student Services, Step-Up, and the CLASS office) have access to the feedback.

 Where to Go for Support